 Luxury (US$170 and up)

 - Hyatt Centric The Liberties Dublin – You may already know about Hyatt hotels around the world.
-Well, their property in Dublin has the same excellent service you know about!
+Well, their property in Dublin has the same excellent service you have come to expect!
 This one has a fitness center, an on-site restaurant, a bar, and more!
+It is also very near St. Stephen’s Green.

 Middle-priced (US$110 – US$170)